adnanwahab/hashirama/readme.md

 >  "we understand our mental procceses as much as fish understand water"
 > _John Mccarthy_ - Mathematics of Common Sense

-Bret Victor said text based language is not a proper medium of thought. its fun, and easy, but not sustainable.
-Thats why he uses pictures to construct reality that was previously impossible.

-observable framework is the payprus for bret vicgtor's magic ink

-thanks to kaprpathy and roon - you are the that paints with magic ink too - (scienfitic art robotic discovery)